josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <Note>

-If you're just here for the post-publish updates, most of them [start here](#unblock).
+If you're just here for the post-publish updates, most of them [start here](#updates-everything-thats-happened-since-october-1st), from October 1st onward.

 This post is a little more hasty than some of my others, in the interest of keeping up with unfolding events.
 I hope you'll bear with the jumble of thoughts.
 It's being actively edited, though I've noted updates made since the original publish date.
 (Look for the "Update mm/dd/yy" marker.)